pytorch/torchtune/docs/source/deep_dives/comet_logging.rst

 .. note::

-  Click on this sample `Comet project to see how it will looks like after fine-tuning <https://www.comet.com/examples/comet-example-torchtune-mistral/>`_.
+  Click on this sample `Comet project to see the logged metrics after fine-tuning <https://www.comet.com/examples/comet-example-torchtune-mistral/>`_.
   The config used to train the models can be found `here <https://www.comet.com/examples/comet-example-torchtune-mistral/0aabcd062de548bbbd30912544aaa41a?experiment-tab=params>`_.